 Beyond books, he's into movies, buildings, travel, and urbex.
 Music he likes includes Motown, The Smiths, Arthur Russell, Van Morrison, Prince, and Nina Simone.
 Lately, he's been listening to Devendra Banhart, León Larregui, and Colter Wall.

-The sequel to Blue Light Yokohama will be released in early 2018.
-Obregón is currently sailing the seas of inspiration for a third Inspector Iwata novel.
+The sequel to Blue Light Yokohama - Sins As Scarlet - will be released in early 2018.
+The third instalment in the Inspector Iwata series, (currently untitled), will hit shelves in early 2019.
+Obregón is currently sailing the seas of inspiration for a fourth Inspector Iwata novel and an untitled project set in 1950s Spain.